bjornol/nginx_ssl_keycloak_mysql_redis-docker/README.md

 ## Pre-Requirements
 Knowledge about all elements in the compose file before use.
-> Nginx and Let’s Encrypt it taken from this repo.
+> Nginx and Let’s Encrypt is taken from this repo.
 You can find more information here https://github.com/wmnnd/nginx-certbot.

 > The `init-letsencrypt.sh` fetched from https://github.com/wmnnd/nginx-certbot has been slightly modefied in this example.
 > In this example you can add domains from comand line, like this: